JoonJR/SUS-PLANE-ABILITY/README.md

 # Vision
 The purpose of the game is to make an interactive gaming experience for the player and game as per the requirement of final project work of software 2.
 It is possible to play the game by using keyboard and mouse only.
 ## Game Concept
 To live in a space station, what an honor.
-Years ago, you (player) were selected among millions to be one of the few lucky individuals to take part in an experiment started by Sustainability Administration.
+Years ago, you (player) were selected among millions to be one of the few lucky individuals to take part in an experiment started by the World Government.
 As one of the chosen few you had the opportunity to look down upon earth in all its glory.
 Months later you notice that the earth no longer looks as it once did.
 As it turns out this was the reason behind this whole experiment.

 Earth doesn't have much more time.
 The corrupt world you see before you are a product of the unsustainable lifestyle of humans.
 No one else on the space station shared your worries with the corruption taking over Earth.
 You knew you had to act, even if you were alone.
 With your trusty space-made purification gun, and only a few minutes to spare you hijack an escape pod and make your way to Earth to purify the spreading corruption.
 Landing right outside of the airport, you come across an old airplane with limited co2 amount.

 Fly around to all the countries and purify Earth as you go.
 The fate of Earth is in your hands; however, your fate is in hands of bored higher beings that like to throw dice, with enough luck you may be able to succeed.
 ## Game Objective
 Player has to fly to all the EU countries and purify them.
-For every 10 collected countries the corruption will be decreased by 24 percent.
+For every 10 collected countries the corruption will be decreased by 20 percent.
 ## Game Rules
-- Player has 3 minute to fly all the countries in the game.
-If the time ran out the world will be destroyed and game over.
+- Player has 3 minutes to fly to all the countries in the game.
+If the time runs out the world will be destroyed and game is over.
-- If player exceed the CO2 budget player will pollute the world even more and game over.
+- If player exceed the CO2 budget player will pollute the world even more and game is over.
 - Every time Player flies the dice of fate will be rolled.